 New Federal Funding for Rape Kit Reform

 President Obama’s FY2015 budget proposal included dedicated funding for a grant program that will provide communities across the country with the vital resources they need—and are asking for—to develop and implement comprehensive, multi-disciplinary rape kit reform.
-A total of $41 million was approved by the full House of Representatives and the Senate Appropriations Committee.
-For more information and to urge the Senate to take action, click here.
+In December 2014, Congress and Senate both approved a federal spending bill including an allocation of $41 million to address the national rape kit backlog.

 Debbie Smith DNA Backlog Reduction Grants

 In 2004, Congress passed the Debbie Smith Act, which provides grants to eligible states and local governments for several purposes, including training and education programs for law enforcement, correctional personnel and court officers, training and education programs for sexual assault forensic examiners, testing backlogged DNA evidence—including rape kits—and increasing the capacity of state and local crime labs to conduct DNA testing.
 The Act also provides funding for jurisdictions that outsource DNA evidence to private crime labs for testing.

 The Sexual Assault Forensic Evidence Registry Act